Types of Bachelor’s Degrees

 What is a Bachelor’s degree?

-A bachelor’s degree program aims to shape students’ craft not only as professionals but also enhance their individual growth.
+A bachelor’s degree program aims to shape students’ craft not only as professionals but also to enhance their individual growth.

 What are the entry requirements for a bachelor’s degree?